We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 This may be because:

-- they have been granted a silent enrolment status by the Australian Electoral Commission
+- they have a silent enrolment status by the Australian Electoral Commission

 - they are not recorded on an electoral roll in Australia

-If they are not recorded on the electoral roll in Australia, ASIC will decide if their usual residential address on the corporate register may put at risk their personal safety or the personal safety of family members.
+If they are not recorded on the electoral roll in Australia, ASIC will decide if their usual residential address on the corporate register may put their personal safety or the personal safety of family members at risk.

 The officeholder will then need to complete a Form 378 Application to use an alternative address and/or a Form 379 Request to suppress residential address or change residential and/or alternative address.

-If your company, registered body or foreign company is registered as a charity with the Australian Charities and Not-for-Profits Commission (ACNC) some of your reporting obligations to ASIC will no longer apply.
+If your company, registered body or foreign company is a charity registered with the Australian Charities and Not-for-Profits Commission (ACNC) some of your reporting obligations to ASIC will no longer apply.
 Find out what to do if you are a charity.

 It is important that you keep your company address information current to ensure you meet your legal obligations and to avoid paying late fees.